AI Dubbing is becoming

 The Use Case Map

 Industry × Target Language cross-tabulation of 112,797 categorized professional projects on Perso AI.
 Color intensity = % of industry's total targeting that language.
-Within Perso AI's data, every industry has a distinct shape.
+Across Perso AI's data, every industry has a distinct shape.

 Each Industry's Globalization Story